omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan.md

 ## omnistrate-ctl service-plan

-Manage service plans for your services
+Manage service plans for your service

 ### Synopsis

-This command helps you manage the service plans for your services.
+This command helps you manage the service plans for your service.

 ```
 omnistrate-ctl service-plan [operation] [flags]